UdeRox/Benz_NFT/README.md

 This checklist summarizes the progress made in completing the assessment.

 ## Smart Contracts
-1. Developed and deployed NFT smart contracts.
+1. Developed and deployed NFT smart contracts.(done)
-2. Implemented functionality to mint NFTs within a specified duration (e.g., between 7 Jan to 14 Jan 2023).
+2. Implemented functionality to mint NFTs within a specified duration (e.g., between 7 Jan to 14 Jan 2023). (done)
-3. Restricted NFT minting to occur only once per wallet and receipt.
+3. Restricted NFT minting to occur only once per wallet and receipt. (patially done)
-4. Partially stored the receipt in the smart contract state.
+4. stored the receipt in the smart contract state.( partially done)
-5. Limited the maximum number of NFTs that can be minted to 5.
+5. Limited the maximum number of NFTs that can be minted to 5. (done)
-6. Added metadata (name, description, image) to the NFTs.
+6. Added metadata (name, description, image) to the NFTs. (done)
-7. Partially developed a script to deploy the smart contract.
+7. developed a script to deploy the smart contract.(done)

 ## WebApp
-1. Created a React app using the preferred React framework.
+1. Created a React app using the preferred React framework.(done)
-2. Integrated Web3 with either web3.js or ether.js.
+2. Integrated Web3 with either web3.js or ether.js.(done)
-3. Implemented user input collection, such as National Registration Identity Card (NRIC).
+3. Implemented user input collection, such as National Registration Identity Card (NRIC).(done)
-4. Enabled interaction with the smart contract to claim (mint) NFTs using the connected wallet and receipt.
+4. Enabled interaction with the smart contract to claim (mint) NFTs using the connected wallet and receipt.(done)
 5. **[TODO]** Display the NFT image from NFT metadata.
 6. **[TODO]** Implement necessary error handling.

 ## API
-1. Developed a Golang API.
+1. Developed a Golang API. (done)
-2. Utilized the gin-gonic framework for the API.
+2. Utilized the gin-gonic framework for the API.(done)
-3. Collected National Registration Identity Card (NRIC) and wallet address from the WebApp.
+3. Collected National Registration Identity Card (NRIC) and wallet address from the WebApp.(done)
-4. Defined a POST API to receive the NRIC and wallet address in the request body.
+4. Defined a POST API to receive the NRIC and wallet address in the request body.(done)
 5. **[TODO]** Ensure NRIC uniqueness.
 6. **[TODO]** Restrict wallet address association with only one NRIC.
-7. Partially stored the data in a relational database management system (RDBS) like PostgreSQL or MySQL.
+7. stored the data in a relational database management system (RDBS) like PostgreSQL or MySQL.(partially done)
-8. Provided a docker-compose.yaml script for the RDBS stack.
+8. Provided a docker-compose.yaml script for the RDBS stack. (done)
 9. **[TODO]** Produce a receipt as the POST API response using encryption or hashing mechanisms.

 ## Reference Documents